vdo/DAppNodePackage-boinc/README.md

 ### Get your project key

-Once logged in, you can copy your project key from [here](https://boinc.bakerlab.org/rosetta/weak_auth.php).
+Once logged in, you can copy your project key (look for Weak account key) from [here](https://boinc.bakerlab.org/rosetta/weak_auth.php).

 ### Start BOINC